Joroee/Lol/README.md

 # Lol a letter! no, It's a response.
 a response for that letter from you C.

 To start this, I hope you realize I have your brother’s contact info and your family.
 Remember how your brother acknowledged me to be your partner?
-Someone so loyal to you and committed to you, yet you found someone so recent that you became so attached and obsessive.
-What do you think will happen if I told him I was very mad at you?
-I still had sympathy for your image to your brother and family, so I didn’t.
+Someone so loyal to you and committed to you, yet you found someone so recent that you became so attached and obsessive. it's crazy for you to say that im acting like this as if im Immature when im gonna turn 18 in the next months, Alright lets say What do you think will happen if I tell him everything if i was very mad at you? i wouldn't because I still had sympathy for your image to your brother and family.
 Can’t you understand and see that what you were doing is considered cheating?
 Said by my auntie’s friend who is a Philosophy teacher.

 I didn’t get a glance for you to understand my side and feelings, as a male partner, yet you have the audacity to be upset about how I reacted instead of owning up to it?
 Even when you tried, I didn’t see any signs or improvements from you.
 Don’t even say I’m not trying to help you get over something or support you when I’ve been always there for you, even when I’ve got so much responsibilities to handle and the pressure I'm dealing with while you're admiring and obsessing him.
 I had to, because I simply fucking care.
 It’s quite stupid and degenerate for you to replace me over someone you just met in fucking Pony Town.
 Don’t even dare to reason your mental health of getting too attached when you didn’t understand mine.
 Guilt tripping me by cutting yourself to make me feel bad is stupid, by the way.